Putting Students First Grant - In Partnership with First Financial Federal Credit Union

 supplies

-Projects must be conducted and supervised by BCPS professional personnel who work directly with students, including teachers, school counselors, media specialists, nurses, etc. Projects must address an identified need that is aligned with BCPS The Compass: Our Pathway to Excellence, The Education Foundation of Baltimore County Public Schools, Contributing to a Brighter Future and the school’s school progress plans.
+Projects must be conducted and supervised by BCPS professional personnel who work directly with students, including teachers, school counselors, media specialists, nurses, etc. Projects must address an identified need that is aligned with BCPS goals, The Education Foundation of Baltimore County Public Schools, Contributing to a Brighter Future, and the school’s progress plan.
 Funds may not replace normal funding from tax-based sources.
 The proposal should describe a quantitative and/or qualitative method to evaluate the success of the project.
 Funds may cover travel, participation in events/activities, consulting fees, and speaker honorariums.
 Funds may not cover personnel or any related expenses for BCPS staff, including gift cards and food/beverages.
 If food is purchased for students, it must align with USDA health regulations.

 Putting Students First Grant Timeline